History of Ty Gibbs in Timeline

 Ty Gibbs

-Ty Gibbs is a prominent American stock car racing driver and team owner currently competing full-time in the NASCAR Cup Series and part-time in the Xfinity Series.
-Driving for Joe Gibbs Racing, which he co-owns, Gibbs secured the 2022 NASCAR Xfinity Series championship and the 2021 ARCA Menards Series title.
-As the grandson of the legendary NFL coach and NASCAR team owner Joe Gibbs, he carries a significant legacy within the sport.
+Ty Gibbs is a professional stock car racing driver and team owner, currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing.
+He achieved significant success early in his career, winning the 2022 NASCAR Xfinity Series championship and the 2021 ARCA Menards Series championship.
+Notably, Gibbs is the grandson of Joe Gibbs, a former NFL Hall-of-Famer and prominent NASCAR team owner.
+He also owns JGR's No. 54 in the O'Reilly Auto Parts Series.

 1973: R. Hutcherson